USRSE/usrse.github.io/docs/events.md

 Join us at [PEARC19](https://www.pearc19.pearc.org/) for a Birds of a Feather (BOF) session "Building a Community of Research Software Engineers."
 Our session is scheduled for 5:15 PM on Monday, July 29.
 ```

-* title: Keep it brief to display at the top of the event card
+* `title`: Keep it brief to display at the top of the event card
-* location: optional, can leave blank for online events
+* `location`: optional, can leave blank for online events
-* expires: usually the day of the event, YYY-MM-DD
+* `expires`: usually the day of the event, YYY-MM-DD
-* duration: time in minutes, used for calendar export; defaults to 60
+* `duration`: time in minutes, used for calendar export; defaults to 60
-* category: see [_data/events.yaml](_data/events.yaml) - use the tag (e.g. dei, virtual-workshop), name is the display name on the page for the tag
+* `category`: see [_data/events.yaml](_data/events.yaml) - use the tag (e.g. dei, virtual-workshop), name is the display name on the page for the tag
-* event_date: display text for the date, specific format not required (not displayed in all contexts, so don't rely on it)
+* `event_date`: display text for the date, specific format not required (not displayed in all contexts, so don't rely on it)
-* layout: "event"
+* `layout`: "event"
-* repeated: true or false
+* `repeated`: true or false
-* time: the format is very specific; times should be in UTC
+* `time`: the format is very specific; time is represented in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, based on UTC timezone.
+You can use a [Timezone converter](https://www.timeanddate.com/worldclock/converter.html?iso=20171204T170000&p1=1440) to assist with this.

 ## Content